groutoutlook/minifyCpp/README.md

 - minify-C is meant for minimizing a single source C file.
 It will not work with C++.
 - While minify-C can properly handle includes, there is currently no support for multi-file minimization.
 - Macros that declare variables may end up conflicting with minified variables
+- Macros that are used to reference different variables across their lifetime will cause the program to crash.
+Use the -ea flag for this.